spiroyster/shogl/README.md

 Simply include single header file _shogl.hpp_. shogl only requires C++14 std and uses _wglext.h_ (windows) and _glx.hpp_ (X11) which should be in the same folder as _shogl.hpp_ and are provided.

-shogl works by instatiating a platform/version dependant context _shogl_window::context_ and then providing an interface _shogl_window_ that can be used in two different ways.
-Either an OO paradim can be used by optionally deriving from _shogl_window_ class a custom class and overriding the required methods, or a more functional paradim which setting a callback for the required method.
+shogl works by instatiating a platform/version dependant context _shogl_window::context_ and then providing an interface _shogl_window_ that can be used in different ways.

+Either an OO paradim can be used by optionally deriving from _shogl_window_ class a custom class and overriding the required methods, or a more functional paradim which setting a callback for the required method and (optionally) manually starting the run loop.

-To initialise shogl, using a custom class, define the class and then use __SHOGL_CLASS(...)__ macro...
+To initialise shogl, using a custom class in a more OO paradigm way.
+Define the class deriving from _shogl_window_ and then use __SHOGL_CLASS(...)__ macro...

     class myClass : public shogl_window
     {
         ...

+        // members have shogl longevity...
     };

     SHOGL_CLASS(myClass)